 The answer is no. The insurance company only wants a recorded statement from you so that they can use it against you and contradict claims you make during negotiations or at trial.
 If the adjuster insists that your case cannot proceed without a recorded statement – or if you begin to feel like you are being harassed or pressured by the insurance company at all – it may be time to consult with an attorney.
 The more pressure that the insurance company puts on you during this process, the more likely they are going to fight you throughout the duration of the case.
 Hiring an experienced personal injury attorney means you no longer have to deal with the insurance company and can spend your time recovering from your injuries.

-*For a more detailed outline of how to deal with insurance adjusters, order your complimentary copy of Chris Davis’s book, “The Ten Biggest Mistakes That Can Wreck Your Washington Accident Case.”
+For a more detailed outline of how to deal with insurance adjusters read “The Ten Biggest Mistakes That Can Wreck Your Washington Accident Case.”